 Frank suffers the worst beating of his life.
 But his baseball hero, Detroit Tigers player Al Kaline, comes to his and Ellie's rescue.
 The worst day of his life, becomes the best day of his life, and Kaline gives Frank his own baseball cap with the word "Pride" written on the bill, along with all the Tigers team signatures.

-David's forthcoming Young Adult novel, INSECT YOUTH, is a coming-of-age sequel to The Colour of Pride, set two years later.
+David's latest Young Adult novel, INSECT YOUTH, is a coming-of-age sequel to The Colour of Pride, set two years later.
 Frank Phelan, now sixteen, discovers first love with the mysteriously beautiful Starr Summers.
 But when he and Starr aree exploring a deep railway, they have a violent encounter with his enemy, Dixie, and Frank is knocked unconscious.

 Frank later suspects Starr has been sexually assaulted when she becomes silent and withdrawn, but she will not talk about it.
 When the law fails him and Starr runs away.
 Frank is the only one who can deliver justice to the older punk.

 In that same valley, in the middle of a BB gun war, Frank puts his finger on the trigger of his powerful Perazzi pellet gun with its telescopic sight.
 Frank has Dixie's face in his crosshairs.